ido-ofir/core.bot/README.md

 ```
 You should drop into a <a href="https://nodejs.org/api/repl.html#repl_repl">repl</a> which means the installation was successful. ( press CTRL-C twice to exit )

 The bot was designed to allow you to execute your own commands, in a specific area of your file system, like a project folder.
-It does so by dumping most of it's source code into a local folder called 'core.bot.local'. the location of a 'core.bot.local' is up to you but the commands in a local will only be accessible from the location of the local and downwards.
+It does so by copying most of it's source code into a local folder called 'core.bot.local'. the location of a 'core.bot.local' is up to you but the commands in a local will only be accessible from the location of the local and downwards.

 To create a local, go to the root of a project ( or a projects directory ) and run:
 ```sh